 Further observations of Pulsatilla:

 The delicate barbs on the stem are also interesting because you can “attach” yourself somewhere and “repel” someone with a barb.
 The ability to feel comfortable with others in fun, superficial companionship is one thing; having a solid partner to hang on to and resolve conflicts is another.

 If a partner provokes a conflict, one can “hang out” if necessary and ward off the person noncommittally with many emotional expressions, such as crying loudly.
 Or put someone in debt or assign blame, “keep someone emotionally busy.”

 Interestingly, the pasque flower grows on calcareous soil.
-If it is taken into account that lime symbolizes protection and support, the apparent need for protection of Pulsatilla patients becomes explicable.
+If it is considered that lime symbolizes protection and support, the apparent need for protection of Pulsatilla patients becomes explicable.